pspiagicw/groom/README.md

 commands = "go fmt ./..."
 ```

+> You can run `groom --example-config` to get a working example config.

 ![help](./gifs/help.gif)

 ### List

-Run `groom` without any arguments to list all declared tasks.
+Run `groom` without any arguments to list all configured tasks.

-- List all tasks with their dependencies, and description.
-- Use `--simple` to list all tasks without any beautification.
+> Use `--simple` to list all tasks without any fancy printing.
 Useful with scripts.

 ![list](./gifs/list.gif)